mekaron/articles/client cases/hubs.md

 Intro:
 The worlds of content management and translation management are, you could say, Venus and Mars.
-These different planets collide quite unsuccesfully most of the time.
+These different planets collide quite dramatically most of the time.
 For most companies, translation processes are the ones no-one in the content department wants to come close to, because they are too painful, always require rework and have a less than optimal result in terms of UX.

 So a lot of people turn to tools to solve this issue.
 (Or hire a translation project manager that will burn out within a year).
 They buy a content management system that promises to make sure you can publish to multiple channel and re-use your content.
 And the "mature" clients, as we call them, even buy a Translation Management System that integrates with that CMS.
 That should solve the problem.